NuGet/Entropy/docs/request-graph.md

 ## What if you ignore request dependencies?

 Why take the time to determine dependencies between requests?
-Couldn't we just track the set of requests made and run them all in any order, maximum parallelism?
+Could we just track the set of requests made and run them all in any order, maximum parallelism?
 This would be fine if you only care about the time spend on a per-endpoint basis.
 But as mentioned before, if a specific endpoint is slow and many steps of the user operation depend on this endpoint before they can continue (e.g. they need the data from the endpoint before they can do their work) then running